Apache Kafka: A Complete Guide

 • In traditional architectures, producers (services generating data) might directly call consumers (services processing data).
 This creates tight coupling:

-• If a consumer is down → producer fails.
+• If a consumer is down, → producer fails.

 • Scaling one service → difficult.